kaustubh25bcy10264/SECURITY-TOOLKIT--Login-System-with-Lockout-File-Integrity-Checker/README.md

 ### 📝 Audit Trail Validation
 1. Inspect the log file: logs/project.log
-2. You should see entries for: Login attempts, Lockouts, File hashes, and Exceptions/errors.
+2. You should see proper  entries for: Login attempts, Lockouts, File hashes, and Exceptions/errors.

 ### 🚀 Future Improvements
-These features are planned for future development to enhance security posture:
+These features are planned for future development of the project and to enhance its security posture, which are given below:
   * Salted password hashing (using bcrypt or argon2)
   * Multi-Factor Authentication (MFA)
   * Role-Based Access Control (RBAC)
-  * Encrypted user database
+  * properly Encrypted user databases
   * Log rotation & archival